The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Volkswagen's most significant global EV is this one, the mid-sized ID.4 crossover, here usefully improved.
-An upgraded motor brings significant increases in both pulling power and driving range, while inside, the cabin's more media-savvy and user-friendly.
+An upgraded entry-level drivetrain brings significant increases in both driving range and power output.
+Plus there's a tweak to the larger battery; and across the line-up, a bit more standard kit.
 As before, this contender's practical, decent to drive and reasonable value.
 And there's the option of AWD if you want it.

-The ID.4 was Volkswagen's first global EV, launched in 2020 and tasked with accounting for a third of all the brand's EV sales around the world.
+The ID.4 was Volkswagen's first global EV, launched in the UK in early 2022 and tasked with accounting for a third of all the brand's EV sales around the world.
 It's that important, built not only in Germany (at VW's Zwickau plant) but also by factories in China and the US.
-Under the skin (and dimensionally) the ID.4 is much the same as its cousin, the Skoda Enyaq iV and (like that car) uses an extended version of the predominantly rear-driven MEB platform we first saw on the smaller ID.3.
+Under the skin (and dimensionally) the ID.4 is much the same as the three segment rivals that share its primarily rear-driven MEB platform, the Skoda Enyaq, the CUPRA Tavascan and the Ford Explorer.
 All though, hasn't really gone to plan for Volkswagen with this car.
 From launch, its fortunes were hit by Pandemic-related shutdowns and lockdowns, then production suffered due to the global semiconductor shortage and the Russian invasion of Ukraine.
 As well as all of that, there were criticisms of the original model's performance, driving range and cabin quality.
-All of which makes the introduction of the updated model launched in late 2023, the car we look at here, particularly significant.
+In 2024, Volkswagen announced an improved model which cured some of these issues.
+Then in Spring 2026, there was a further update creating the car we're going to look at here.

-The big news with this updated model is the adoption of Volkswagen's latest APP550 electric motor, first seen on the ID.7, which now powers all mainstream ID.4s.
-This delivers 286PS in the standard rear-driven Pro Performance model and puts out a massive 75% more torque than the original model's motor (up from 310 to 545Nm).
-The alternative dual-motor AWD ID.4 Pro 4MOTION variant gets a 50PS boost, taking output up to 299PS.
-So you might not feel the need to stretch to the top sporty ID.4 GTX, which now puts out 340PS (41PS more than before), enough to get you to 62mph in 5.4s.
-Despite all this extra pulling power, Volkswagen's managed to make this upgraded motor more effcient too: mainstream ID.4 variants are now supposed to make it up to 337 miles between charges (10.5 miles further than before).
-The battery is a reworked version of the previous 77kWh unit, which has a new charging management system.
-The brand claims that the steering now has greater feedback than before too.
-Otherwise, the whole ID.4 experience should be familiar if you've tried one previously.
+The key change made as part of this further ID.4 update lies with a bigger entry-level battery pack, increased from 52kWh to 58kWh in size.
+That's improved range of course - from 222 to 265 miles.
+The slightly bigger pack necessitated the need for slightly more output from the rear-mounted motor, which previously delivered 170PS but now offers 190PS.
+The larger battery pack is now 79kWh in size but works with the same 286PS rear motor and the range figure is unchanged at up to 342 miles.
+The old 77kWh battery is retained only for the top twin motor GTX 4MOTION variant, which offers 340PS and a range of up to 325 miles.
+The whole ID.4 experience should be familiar if you've tried one previously.
 If you haven't, there's a bit to adapt to if this is your first experience of EV motoring.
 No gearstick, no handbrake, no ignition key and just the sound of silence as the fixed ratio transmission blends an almost endless wave of torque into meaningful and surprisingly rapid forward progress.
-Like Volkswagen's original post-war Beetle, base versions of this car are rear-driven and when you drive such an ID.4 in town, you quickly realise the real advantages of placing the powertrain - the electric motor and its associated single-speed auto gearbox - on the back axle, thereby freeing up the front wheels for steering duties; the result is a London taxi-like 10.2-metre turning circle.
+Like Volkswagen's original post-war Beetle, most versions of this car are rear-driven and when you drive such an ID.4 in town, you quickly realise the real advantages of placing the powertrain - the electric motor and its associated single-speed auto gearbox - on the back axle, thereby freeing up the front wheels for steering duties; the result is a London taxi-like 10.2-metre turning circle.
 Beyond the city limits, that drive format allows for a near-50:50 almost perfect weight distribution which, together with the low centre of gravity provided by the central battery pack placement, helps disguise the portly weight this SUV must carry around.
 Traction through the turns is excellent and body roll is checked by firm damping cleverly engineered for suppleness over poor surfaces.
 All of which ought to provide the recipe for a decently sporting EV - and in some ways it does.
 There are four drive settings common across the model line-up - 'Comfort', 'Sport' and 'Individual'.
 Plus you get an 'Eco' setting that, to maximise range, you'll need to frequently use in combination with the available 'B' regenerative braking function, which slows the car significantly when you come off the accelerator.
-The GTX models has an extra 'Traction' mode too.
+The GTX model has an extra 'Traction' mode too - and can now tow up to 1,800kg.

 To see the full road test text contact us on 0330 0020 227